 We’re building a movement in the Twin Cities.
 Join us in helping our neighbors and our communities prepare for change.

 The genius of the Transition movement is that it brings big issues down to the most personal and actionable level.
-There are many entry points that can engage people in the actions of Transition:
+Everyone in the community can find a way to be involved because there are many entry points for engagement:

-- Energy use in homes and businesses, as well as energy creation
+- Energy use in homes and businesses, as well as renewable energy

 - Physical and psychological health

 - Climate resilience and community building

 LISTEN to what Rob Hopkins, the founder of the Transition movement, has to say about this radically hopeful, community-driven approach.

 LEARN about past activities of local Transition groups in the Twin Cities, and activities from Transition groups across the nation.
 Feel free to bring these activities to your community.
 And reach out to other groups if you’d like advice.

 It’s easy to start a Transition group.
 You don’t need anyone’s permission.
 There is no paperwork to fill out.
 There are no dues to pay.
 You don’t have to report to anyone.
 You just need to …

 Choose a date and a location for a first meeting.
 Think about accessibility for people with disabilities, for parents with small children, for persons with hearing difficulties.
 Realize that there is no IDEAL location and you are just going to do the best you can.